thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/query.md

 - [Multi-Type](#example---query-multi-type)

 ## Example - Query Anonymous
+Execute a query and map the result to a dynamic list.

 {% highlight csharp %}
 example
 {% endhighlight %}

 ## Example - Query Strongly Typed
+Execute a query and map the result to a strongly typed list.

 {% highlight csharp %}
 example